Give Me Five! (song)

 "Give Me Five!" is the 25th single by the Japanese girl idol group AKB48.
 It is also AKB48's fifth sakura-themed single, and their first single of 2012.
 This single was released in Japan on February 15, 2012.

 Give Me Five! is AKB48's fifth sakura-themed single.
 However, unlike the previous ones, this single's title doesn't contain the word sakura.

 The music video for the song Give Me Five! is a 34-minute Japanese television drama-like style video.
 This video was directed by Shigemichi Sugita, and it stars AKB48 members Atsuko Maeda, Yuko Oshima, Yuki Kashiwagi, Minami Takahashi.
 Actor Takanori Jinnai also stars in the music video.

 Give Me Five sold approximately 967,000 copies on its debut day, thus making it AKB48's 12th single to achieve No.1 on the Oricon charts.

+Not to be confused with another song title, "Give me Five!" by Chihiro Yonekura, for the 3rd Fairy Tail OVA opening intro.

 Production

 Give Me Five!

 Give Me Five! was sung by a band called Baby Blossom comprising 18 selected members from AKB48 and its sister groups SKE48 and NMB48.
 The band is led by Atsuko Maeda, who is playing the rhythm guitar, and Yuko Oshima, who is playing a bass guitar.
 Other members of the band include Minami Takahashi, who is playing the lead guitar, Yuki Kashiwagi, who is in charge of the drums, Mayu Watanabe, who is playing the keyboard, Haruna Kojima, who is on the synthesizer, Rino Sashihara and Minami Minegishi, who are playing the trombones, Rena Matsui and Yui Yokoyama, who are playing the trumpets, Jurina Matsui, who is playing the standing drums, Mariko Shinoda, who plays the tambourine, and Tomomi Itano, who is playing the shaker.
 Sae Miyazawa, Rie Kitahara, Aki Takajō, Tomomi Kasai and Sayaka Yamamoto are the band's chorus.